The future doesn’t belong to the faint hearted. It belongs to the brave.

 On January 28th 1986 the Space Shuttle Challenger disintegrated shortly after blastoff.

-In the aftermath of the tragedy, Ronald Regan’s address to the nation could be one of the best pieces of communication you’ll ever see.
+In the aftermath of the tragedy, President Ronald Regan’s address to the nation could be one of the best pieces of communication in the wake of a disaster.
 Nancy Duarte, author of slide:ology: The Art and Science of Creating Great Presentations, calls it “one of the most well-crafted pieces of communication I’ve ever witnessed.”

 In his book Great Speeches, Michel Eidenmuller described the situation: